ittybittyapps/appstoreconnect-cli/CONTRIBUTING.md

 - Read other documentation in this repo.
 - Search the [existing issues][issues] for similar issues.

-If the above doesn't help, please [submit an issue][issues] via GitHub.
+If the above doesn't help, please [submit an issue][new-issue] via GitHub.

 **Note**: If you want to report a regression (something that has worked before, but broke with a new release), please label your issue with the `regression` label.
 This enables us to quickly detect and fix regressions.